Melbourne Musicals 2025: It’s Showtime

 Current and upcoming shows

-Beetlejuice (Coming soon) – Experience the darkly hilarious world of Beetlejuice come to life on stage at the Regent Theatre in Melbourne.
+Beetlejuice (7 May – 11 Sept 2025).
+Experience the darkly hilarious world of Beetlejuice come to life on stage at the Regent Theatre in Melbourne.
 Based on the iconic Tim Burton film, this eight-time Tony Award-nominated musical promises a jaw-dropping funhouse of irreverent and reckless entertainment.

 Regent Theatre Accessible Features